 We treat every level of sports person from elite athlete to the recreational enthusiast.
 Injuries can occur at any level for a variety of reasons, from direct impact through to repetitive strain.
-Some of the most common injuries treated are: ankle sprains, Achilles tendonitis, shin splints, knee joint pain, runners knee, hamstring strain, back pain, neck pain, shoulder injury, tennis/ golfers elbow and Post-surgery rehabilitation.
+Some of the most common injuries treated are: ankle sprains, Achilles tendinitis, shin splints, knee joint pain, runner’s knee, hamstring strain, back pain, neck pain, shoulder injury, tennis/golfers elbow and post-surgery rehabilitation.

 A large proportion of the UK population will experience back or neck pain at some point in their lives.
 The problem seems to affect people who work in an office environment as much as it does manual workers or sports people.
 A vast majority of symptoms respond well to a combination of massage and manual therapies.